 In this course, educators develop the skills for collaborating professionally with other stakeholders to improve support and enhance opportunities for students with disabilities.
 Special educators create opportunities for asset-based collaboration with families, school-based staff, and other stakeholders.
 Educators then establish a co-teaching relationship to improve support for all students, including individualized support for students with disabilities.
-The course culminates with an opportunity for educators to advocate for the unique needs of a student with a disability by building a compelling case for change and leveraging systems and stakeholder relationships to promote student success.
+The course culminates with an opportunity for educators to plan for helping students transition to college, career, and independent living environments following high school.